 For example, the Lollipop ideal buyer profile will be Fire & Security systems companies with 11-50 employees who turn over in excess of £1m each year.

 From that ideal buyer profile, we have created a list of likely businesses.

 We have also developed a buyer persona for those Fire & Security systems companies.
 This is based on the job roles who are most likely to be involved with the decision to purchase our services.
-Usually this is an MD, Director or Sales Director.
+Usually this is an MD, Director, Sales Director or Sales Manager.

 The best leads for us will be:

 strangers (people who don’t know about Lollipop yet) who match the buyer persona from our ideal buyer profile.

 Making A List… of Ideal Buyers

 So how do you identify the best ideal buyer profiles for your business?
 Think about who your current best customers are.
 What type of business do you find it easiest to work with?
 Who needs your product or service the most?
 And, most importantly, Show Me The Money!!!
 There’s little point in choosing an industry type that won’t help you to achieve your business growth goals.

 Who’s Your Buyer Persona?

 Fire & Security systems installers will be trying to identify the MDs, directors or owners of physical businesses in their area.
 These individuals will be in need of fire and security protection for their premises.
 But they may also need advice for their personal residence.